Five breakfast ideas for hypothyroidism

 We know, for example, that raising iodine intake will regulate the thyroid gland when functioning at a lower level.

-But it’s not only about eating foods with this mineral.
+However, you shouldn’t eat just foods containing this mineral.
 No need to go to extremes.

-What we really need to pay attention to in our diet are the benefits of fresh fruit and vegetables.
+What we really need to pay attention to in our diet are the benefits of fresh fruits and vegetables.
 Take note of these natural drinks that go well with breakfast.

-According to this information from Fundación Española del Corazón, garlic is very good at regulating the thyroid and treating hypothyroidism because it is rich in iodine and selenium, two essential minerals with this kind of illness.
+According to this information from Fundación Española del Corazón, garlic is very good for regulating your thyroid and treating hypothyroidism.
+This is because it’s rich in iodine and selenium, two minerals that are essential when you have this type of condition.

-- You can also make an omelette with garlic—eggs are also good for hypothyroidism.
+- You can also make an omelet with garlic as eggs are also good for you when you have hypothyroidism.

 4. Whole grain cereals with nuts

-If you are lactose intolerant, natural yogurt is a great idea for breakfast as it is a natural, iodine-rich probiotic food according to this study conducted by Sociedad Española de Nutrition.
+Natural yogurt is a great idea for breakfast as it is a natural, iodine-rich probiotic food according to this study conducted by Sociedad Española de Nutrition.

 Did you know that blueberries are natural treasures rich in antioxidants and are a powerful source of iodine?

 - Try to eat them in season.
-Add to natural yogurt, or mix a spoonful of oatmeal, and you will have a wonderful option for breakfast.
+Then, add to natural yogurt, or mix a spoonful of oatmeal, and you will have a wonderful option for breakfast.

-To sum up, one way to start the day right is by taking care of our thyroid glands with a good breakfast because it may alleviate your condition.
+Thus, to sum up, one way to start the day is by taking care of our thyroid glands with a good breakfast because it may alleviate your condition.
 So, the options we have suggested are very good for hypothyroidism.

 However, keep in mind that physical activity also stimulates our metabolism according to this study by Universidad Central de Ecuador.